danman01/tic-tac-toe/README.md

     - Not including scripts in the commit as they may have exposed credentials, a security risk.
   • cribbed much code from the auth API training module lab.
+  • Eventually dug deeper into the setAPIOrigin code to understand that I would receive the correct API address for use in API calls... and did not have to set up my own isProduction switch between dev and production environments.